clan.me

 The weekly retention digest

-What the Monday retention email contains, how to read the new and returning player numbers, and why it's the most important weekly signal for your server.
+What the Monday retention email contains, how to read the new player and return rate numbers, and why it's the most important weekly signal for your server.

 Updated 7 June 2026

 The weekly retention digest is a summary email sent every Monday morning.
-It tells you how many players played last week, how many were new, and how many came back from the week before.
+It tells you how many new players your server saw and how many of them came back, with a comparison to the week before.
 It's the signal most server owners should be watching but rarely have access to.

 What it contains